Villainous Imposer

 Maintains the original PDF aspect ratio, scaled down to fit into the space provided

-on the other side of the PDF is the same as translating/shifting it.
+Positive padding numbers push the PDF inward, makes it smaller.
+Negative padding pulls it out, making it larger.
+A padding of N on one side and -N on the other side of the PDF is the same as translating/shifting it.
 The PDF will scale such that it's small enough to honor the tightest constraints (ex: inner/outer margins that squeeze the PDF will override top/bottom margins that expand the PDF)

 Fill - Stretch